tfh0007/Mario-With-A-Gun/README.md

 # Mario-With-A-Gun
 A simple game that is a reimagining of the 1985 Super Mario Bros.
 The game incorporates guns and takes place in a nuclear apocalyptic setting.
 Was a project submitted for a hackathon competition.
 Created with a group in Python using Pygame

-## What was learned and how the proejct was made
+## What was learned and how the project was made

 * Used Sprite sheets to animate the player and enemies